Production Coordinators

 Production office discipline across Seoul, Busan and Jeju

-Here is how this works in practice.
-Shoot team leads are the administrative spine of any shoot in South Korea.
-The talent pool we draw from has been hardened by the relentless pace of the K-drama and Korean cinema boom.
-Most of our team leads have come up through the The DMC hub ecosystem in Seoul, working with Studio Dragon, JTBC Studios, CJ ENM and the in-house production arms of HYBE, SM, JYP and YG.
+Production coordinators are the admin spine of any shoot in South Korea.
+The talent pool we draw from has been hardened by the fast pace of the K-drama and Korean cinema boom.
+Most of our coordinators came up through the DMC hub scene in Seoul, working with Studio Dragon, JTBC Studios, CJ ENM and the in-house production arms of HYBE, SM, JYP and YG.

-They know which rental houses in Seongsu-dong and Hapjeong deliver on time.
-This catering vendors in Gangnam handle large global crews.
-How to keep paperwork moving smoothly through KOFIC for productions hoping to qualify for the Korea Location Incentive.
-They run the production office, manage purchase orders and petty cash, route travel and per-diem questions.
-Keep the rest of the production focused on the floor rather than the inbox.
+They know which rental houses in Seongsu-dong and Hapjeong deliver on time, and which catering vendors in Gangnam can handle large global crews.
+They also know how to keep paperwork moving through KOFIC for shoots that aim to win the Korea Location Incentive.
+Day to day, they run the production office, track purchase orders and petty cash, and field travel and per-diem questions.
+That keeps the rest of the crew focused on the floor, not the inbox.

-Here is the short of it.
-On the ground, a Korean shoot team leads from our network handles deal memos and start paperwork in both Korean and English, sets up KTX bookings for crew moves between Seoul and Busan, books domestic flights through Korean Air or Asiana to Jeju.
-Arranges hotel blocks at properties accustomed to handling global productions.
+On the ground, a Korean coordinator from our network handles deal memos and start forms in both Korean and English.
+They book KTX seats for crew moves between Seoul and Busan, arrange domestic flights through Korean Air or Asiana to Jeju, and set up hotel blocks at sites used to global shoots.

-Here is the breakdown.
-They also manage the daily flow of call sheets, schedule updates and teams communications, escalating to the production manager or line producer when decisions need to be made.
-We typically suggest bringing a team leads on four to eight weeks before principal photography for features, longer for series.
-We keep a bench of two-language deputies on standby so departures or illness never leave the production office understaffed during a Korean shoot.
+They also run the daily flow of call sheets, schedule updates, and crew communications.
+When a call needs a decision, they raise it to the production manager or line producer.
+We usually suggest bringing a coordinator on four to eight weeks before principal photography for features, and longer for series.
+We also keep a bench of bilingual deputies on standby, so a departure or illness never leaves the production office short-staffed during a Korean shoot.

 ACT 03